jncox/cloud-init-lab-devmktg/contents/lab.rst

 The following steps will cover how to take an image provided by Nutanix and make it available on your cluster.

+Please use the section for Prism Central or Prism Element, depending on which one you are using.
+When that section is completed, please continue at the **Deploying Cloud-Init VM** section.

 Prism Central 5.10.3
 ....................